reality/alsuti/README.md

-It's a really simple file upload and rehosting tool in the style of puush or transfer.sh, but you can just run it yourself without overcomplicating the whole situation...
+It's a really simple file upload and rehosting tool in the style of puush or transfer.sh, but you can just run it yourself without overcomplicating the whole situation (or you can use someone else's server if you like)...
 You can run it from the command line, use it with scrot, or there is also a handy Firefox addon, which lets you right click an image to rehost it on an alsuti instance.

 ## Configuration